antran89/blog/_posts/research/2015-04-16-neural-network-weight-initialization.md

 ## Caffe Imagenet Reference model

-It uses Caffe’s `caffe_rng_gaussian` function to fill out initialized blobs.
-Each layer has a different standard deviation and the way they defined
+It uses Caffe’s `caffe_rng_gaussian` function to fill out the blobs.
+Each layer has a different standard deviation, and the way by which each layer is defined consists the following

 <pre>
 conv1: 0.01